DanielSergheenco/eth-prescriptions/README.md

 ## PrescriptionNFT.sol - Under the Hood

 The PrescriptionNFT.sol file is a solidity smart-contract which formalizes the tokenization of the pharmaceutical script.
 The token takes an input from a doctor, which gets formalized as metadata.
 These inputs are:
-  1. Doctor ID - which is given to him by the CA,
+  1. Doctor - ETH address of a doctor
   2. Patient Public Key - of the Patient which acts as a verifying mechanism for the pharmacist to prevent dishonest transfer
   3. Medication Name - the name of the pharmaceutical
   4. Brand Name - the specific brand of the pharmaceutical